divyag10/weatherapi/src/README.md

 The entry point for the project is the main.py where app() has been initialized.

-To run the app:
+TO RUN the app:
+Install virtual environment
+Run the requirements.txt
-uvicorn main:app --reload
-Application would start running on http://localhost:8000
+start uvicorn with, uvicorn main:app --reload provide API endpoint /weather/{city} - To view weather summar, outfit and activity recommendation Application would start running on http://localhost:8000